 Both versions are available now for pre-order.
 If Amazon can deliver on all its promises with its core apps, from email to the updated Silk browser, and can make the HDX into both the best vessel for Amazon content and something more besides, these two tablets are going to be hard to beat.

 Note: The trial version of AVS4Mac iTunes to Kindle Fire HDX Converter only allows one minute conversion.
 You can purchase the full version with only $44.95 while the original price is $49.95.

-Sidify Music Converter for Spotify is a well-designed DRM removal software for Spotify Music.
-It can remove DRM protection at 5X faster speed and convert any audio which can be played in Spotify to MP3 or AAC format with lossless quality.
+Need a Spotify to MP3 Converter?
+We suggest Sidify Music Converter for Spotify, which is a well-designed DRM removal software for decrpting DRM from Spotify music.
+It can remove DRM protection at 5X faster speed and convert any audio which can be played in Spotify to MP3, AAC, FLAC or WAV format with lossless quality.